smeznar/ontology-completion-with-graph-learners/README.md

 ## Recommendations for missing and redundant edges

-The overview of our approach for creating recommendations of missing and redundant edges in show in the figure below.
+The overview of our approach for creating recommendations of missing and redundant edges is shown in the figure below.
 ![recommendation creation overview](figures/link_recommendation.png)

 An example of recommendation generation is shown in the ``examples/recommendation_generation.py`` script.
 The example generates top 20 recommendations for missing and redundant edges connected to node http://purl.obolibrary.org/obo/GO_0008150 in the Gene ontology.
-The recommendations are generated with SNoRe.
+The recommendations are generated with `SNoRe`.

 TBA script for generating recommendations automatically

 ## Temporal approach for evaluating recommendations

-The overview of our approach for evaluating recommendation using multiple versions of an ontology can be seen in the image below
+The overview of our approach for evaluating recommendation by using multiple versions of an ontology can be seen in the image below
 ![Temporal approach overview](figures/link_scoring.png)
 TBA